skip to main content

 • Satisfying with a "B" grade, or higher, the School of Medicine's undergraduate course requirements (47 semester hours).
 See below.

-• Participating in a Pathway to Medicine Seminar Course specifically designed to uncover the intricacies of the medical school application and interview processes and exploring the lessons, medical school curriculum, and issues that describe medicine as a practice and a career (Spring or Fall semester).
+• Participating in a Pathway to Medicine Seminar Course specifically designed to uncover the intricacies of the medical school application and interview processes and exploring the lessons, medical school curriculum, and issues that describe medicine as a practice and a career (Spring semester).

 • Participating in advising sessions with the School of Medicine's Director of Admissions and Early Admissions Programs.